-Place dough in large greased bowl; turn greased-side up.
+Place dough into large greased bowl; turn greased-side up.
 Cover loosely with plastic food wrap; let rise in warm place 45-60 minutes or until double in size.

 Heat oven to 375°F. Punch down dough; shape into a ball.
 Cover with plastic food wrap; let stand 10 minutes.
 Place dough on large greased baking sheet.
 Press into 12-inch circle.
 Spoon onion mixture evenly over dough.
-Make 1/2-inch deep indentations, 1 to 2 inches apart, into dough with floured fingers or handle of wooden spoon.
+Make 1/2-inch deep indentations, 1-2 inches apart, into dough with floured fingers or handle of wooden spoon.

 Bake 25-30 minutes or until edges are golden brown.
 Remove from baking sheet; serve warm.